112gripes/112gripes.github.io/README.md

 🏃 = task assigned and in progress.
 To collaborate, ask the assignee to avoid conflicts.
 ❓️ = tentatively assigned

-- [x] Initial dump to txt of the PDF's OCR
-- [x] Figure out license of our edition.
-CC BY-SA?
-BY?
-- [x] First pass of text cleanup & rewrital (@ronjouch starting at top, @gregsadetsky starting at end)
 - [ ] A couple of full re-readings by different people
-- [ ] 🏃 @ronjouch Validate with lawyer the original text isn't copyrighted
-    - [ ] Ask r/legaladvice if no news from tentative lawyer
+- [ ] Decide document structure and formatting (html and epub)
 - [ ] @nmielec clean up & upload illustrations
-- [ ] 🏃 @nmielec Figure out build pipeline (pandoc probably?)
-    - [x] Preliminary tests of pandoc for html and epub generation
-    - [ ] Decide on document structure and formatting (html and epub)
 - [ ] Pimping around
     - [ ] Fix dumb ascii `"` quotation marks into proper nice typographic marks (careful about nested quotes)
     - [ ] Agree on consistent way of recreating punctuation from original.
 Do we use em-dashes?
 Space before question mark?
 Two spaces after periods?